MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P5-Main-Menu/content.md

 # Launching the Main Scene

 By default a new game project will load the *GameScene*, you need to change this to load *MainMenu* instead.
-The entry point or your game is `GameViewController.swift`.
+The entry point for your game is `GameViewController.swift`.

 > [action]
 > Open *GameViewController.swift* and modify the following line inside `viewDidLoad()`: